Gero1999/Gero1999/README.md

 <p style="text-align: justify;">
   Welcome to my Github repository.
 My name is Gerardo and I am a bioinformatician interested in Python and R. In my code repository you can find the different projects in which I have been working on.
 If you want to contact me for a collaboration, or anything at all, do not hesitate to text me to my email.
-Additionally, if you enjoy science you might subscribe to my Youtube Channel or read my blog.
+Additionally, if you enjoy science you might subscribe to my Youtube Channel ([@Bio_100](https://www.youtube.com/@Bio_100)).
 I am very open to any suggestion or advice!
 </p>